CRT + YRD Nightingale

-CRT+YRD is one of seven architect-designed buildings that make up the Nightingale Village precinct in Brunswick, Victoria.
+CRT+YRD is one of six architect-designed buildings that make up the Nightingale Village precinct in Brunswick, Victoria.
 CRT+YRD is Hayball’s first building to be constructed under the Nightingale model of design and financing.
-This page will share the latest news and information about CRT+YRD as it progresses towards completion in 2020 and beyond!
+This page will share the latest news and information about CRT+YRD as it progresses towards completion in 2022 and beyond!

-Hayball’s building within the Nightingale Village now has its own identity!
-After an internal naming competition, we decided to go with a name that simply and succinctly describes its most important feature and the design element that will most define it.
-CRT+YRD is more than a name, it is an ethos and an identity that will support our building and our residents, as well as encouraging an easy understanding of the idea behind the design.
+After an internal naming competition, Hayball decided to choose a name that simply and succinctly describes its most important feature and the design element that will define it.
+CRT+YRD is more than a name, it is an ethos and an identity that will support our building and our residents.

 Occupant Over Object